 Would that judge be just?
 Would you be satisfied?
 Anyone who is good is also just.
 And crime deserves to be dealt with.
 Hell is the place of God’s judgment.

 God does not send people to hell.
-He sentences them to hell.
-It’s the goodness of his justice that sin is punished.
+Hell is the consequence of actions.
+It is his justice that sin is punished.
+(And his mercy that he sent Jesus to rescue us from our crimes).

 3) Hell is not a choice but our current predicament